Stratford on Avon Railway: Cheltenham and Honeybourne line

-On 1 August 1899, the GWR obtained an authorising Act for a high speed line from Honeybourne to Cheltenham; the maximum gradient was to be 1 in 108 and the tightest curve radius was to be half a mile.
+On 1 August 1899, the Great Western Railway (GWR) obtained the Great Western Railway Act 1899 (62 & 63 Vict. c. clxxxvii) authorising a high speed line from Honeybourne to Cheltenham; the maximum gradient was to be 1 in 108 and the tightest curve radius was to be half a mile.
 The powers included doubling the Stratford Railway between Stratford and Bearley, and forming a new curve there to connect with the North Warwickshire Line.

 The new line opened progressively, between 1904 and 1 August 1906.
 This gave the GWR a route between Birmingham and Bristol via Stratford and Cheltenham independent of the Midland Railway.
 Stratford station was enlarged, a footbridge provided, and awnings were added over the platforms in 1899.

 With the creation of the new route from Birmingham to Cheltenham early in the twentieth century, double track from Bearley to Stratford was brought into use on 9 December 1907.
 Through long-distance express passenger trains started running on the route on 1 July 1908.

 North Warwickshire Railway

 In the 1880s and later there was growing dissatisfaction with the service provided by the Great Western Railway in its area of influence.
-A direct line to Stratford, the Birmingham, North Warwickshire & Stratford on Avon Railway, was authorised on 25 August 1894, but the finance was not available to proceed.
-By a later Act of 30 July 1900 the authorisation was transferred to the Great Western Railway.
+A direct line to Stratford, the Birmingham, North Warwickshire and Stratford on Avon Railway, was authorised by the Birmingham, North Warwickshire, and Stratford-upon-Avon Railway Act 1894 (57 & 58 Vict. c. ccxi) on 25 August 1894, but the finance was not available to proceed.
+By a later act of Parliament, the Great Western Railway Act 1900 (63 & 64 Vict. c. clx) of 30 July 1900, the authorisation was transferred to the Great Western Railway.
 The line was to link to the GWR at Bearley North Junction on the Stratford Railway.
 The line was opened on 9 December 1907 for goods, and on 1 July 1908 for passengers.
 The new Bearley North Curve was opened on the same day.